In the Kitchen: Coconut Curry Veggie Bowl

 - Coconut Oil-to coat the frying pan

-- Garnish: 2 fried & sliced Sweet Plantain to garnish (choose the ripest you can find)
+- 2 fried & sliced Sweet Plantain to garnish (choose the ripest you can find)

 - 1/4 Cup Micro Greens to garnish

-- 1 Cup Cole Slaw (found pre-made in the produce section of the grocery store)
+- 1 Cup Cole Slaw to garnish (found pre-made in the produce section of the grocery store)

 Rhode Show Content Disclaimer: The information, advice, and answers displayed in The Rhode Show section of WPRI.com are those of individual sponsors and guests and not WPRI-TV/Nexstar Media Group, Inc. WPRI.com presents this content on behalf of each participating Rhode Show sponsor.
 Sponsored content is copyrighted to its respective sponsor unless otherwise indicated.